External Ids for KIF26B Gene

 GeneCards Summary for KIF26B Gene

 KIF26B (Kinesin Family Member 26B) is a Protein Coding gene.
-Among its related pathways are Golgi-to-ER retrograde transport and Vesicle-mediated transport.
+Diseases associated with KIF26B include Papillorenal Syndrome.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Golgi-to-ER retrograde transport.
 GO annotations related to this gene include ATPase activity and microtubule motor activity.
 An important paralog of this gene is KIF26A.

 UniProtKB/Swiss-Prot for KIF26B Gene